mwerner640/goldbach/README.md

 #### Note

 Sufficiently large numbers may need more memory than your system can handle.
-This will lead the bad\_alloc notice.
+This will lead to a bad\_alloc notice.